SwiftJava/SwiftJava/README.md

 maintained in the code generator unfortunately.
 If one of these methods encountered a Base class and Proxy is generated for the concrete class that can be subclassed.

-As these "Base" subclasses cant close over variable in your progam you may want to have an initialiser to capture these instead.
+As these "Base" subclasses cant close over variable in your program you may want to have an initialiser to capture these instead.
 There is a bit of a standard dance that needs to be performed.
 First instantiate the "Base" superclass and pass this to the designated initialiser of your superclass.
 Due to the use of generics you'll